Cosmo-Tech/cosmotech-api-javascript-client/docs/DatasetApi.md

 > String getDatasetTwingraphStatus(organizationId, datasetId, jobId)

-Get the status of twingraph import
+Get the dataset&#39;s refresh job status

-Get the status of a twingraph import
+Get the status of the import workflow lauch on the dataset&#39;s refresh.

 ### Example